BottleRocketStudios/iOS-Hyperspace/README.md

 github "BottleRocketStudios/iOS-Hyperspace"
 ```

-Run `carthage update` and follow the steps as described in Carthage's [README](https://github.com/Carthage/Carthage#adding-frameworks-to-an-application).
+Run `carthage bootstrap` and follow the steps as described in Carthage's [README](https://github.com/Carthage/Carthage#adding-frameworks-to-an-application).

 NOTE: Don't forget to add both `Hyperspace.framework` and the `BrightFutures.framework` dependency to your project (if using the `Futures` subspec).